 Screen All Prospective Tenants

 A great landlord should be selective when it comes to their choice of tenants.
-Pick a tenant that earn sufficient income, have a good credit rating, and have a good rental background, among other things.
+Pick a tenant that earns sufficient income, has a good credit rating, and has a good rental background, among other things.
+Ensure that your property is well-maintained, and repairs are made promptly to keep the property in good condition for your tenants.

 Additionally, make sure to abide by the Tennessee Fair Housing Act.
 Treat any prospective tenant equally and fairly regardless of their race, color, religion, disability, familial status, nationality, and gender.